pnikic/clint/README.md

 * The layout of components is inspired by [lichess][10]
 * The above items remains subject to their original licenses (if any)
 * Remaining clint code is Copyright (c) 2023 Patrick Nikić (see [LICENSE][7] file)
 * You are free to use clint for your website.
-You should give it a proper attribution, so that interested viewers can find this repository and possibly use it themselves
+You should give it a proper attribution, so that interested viewers can find this repository and possibly recommend it to others

 I hereby sincerely thank all the people who helped make clint better by comments, suggestions and code contributions.
 Your feedback is much appreciated.